sagemath/sage-archive-2023-02-01/src/doc/en/developer/producing_spkgs.rst

          tar jxvf mypackage-version.spkg

 to extract one and see what is inside.
-If you want to create a new .spkg file, you should start by looking at some old ones; in a source code distribution of Sage, the standard ones can be found in ``SAGE_ROOT/spkg/standard``, or you can download .spkg files from http://sagemath.org/download-packages.html.
+If you want to create a new .spkg file, you should start by looking at some old ones.
+In a source code distribution of Sage, the standard ones can be found in ``SAGE_ROOT/spkg/standard``, or you can download .spkg files from http://sagemath.org/download-packages.html.